sbonias/password-generator/README.md

             -If user selects "Cancel" omit generating a random lower case letter

 Prompt user via a "confirm" to determine if UPPER case letters are required for their new password
+    -"Would you like your new password to contain UPPER case letters?"
             -If user selects "OK" run code to assign a random UPPER case letter (that will be stored and called upon at a later time)
             -If user selects "Cancel" omit generating a random UPPER case letter

 Prompt user via a "confirm" to determine if numeric values are required for their new password
+    -"Would you like your new password to contain numeric values?"
             -If user selects "OK" run code to assign a random numeric value (that will be stored and called upon at a later time)
             -If user selects "Cancel" omit generating a random numeric value

 Prompt user via a "confirm" to determine if special characters are required for their new password
-            -If user selects "OK" run code to assign a random special character (that will be stored and called upon at a later time)
+    -"Would you like your new password to contain special characters? (ex. !, @, #, $)" -If user selects "OK" run code to assign a random special character (that will be stored and called upon at a later time)
             -If user selects "Cancel" omit generating a random special character